nicolabattaglino/meta-heartrate/README.md

-# OSES ASSIGNMENT ON EMBEEDED LINUX Heart Rate Monitor
+# OSES ASSIGNMENT ON EMBEEDED LINUX: Heart Rate Monitor

-# Steps to test the application
+# - Steps to test the application

 Copy into the poky directory the layer meta-heartrate with